josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 }
 ```

 That's a quick little loop to ensure each bar starts on its own row (as long as you have 10 bars or fewer).
 That works, but gets less and less viable the more bars there are in the chart.
-Eventually, that little Sass snippet gets compiled into an unreasonable amount of CSS.
+Eventually, if the second number is big enough, that little Sass snippet gets compiled into an unreasonable amount of CSS.

 Alternatively, as we loop over each item, we could get its index value, and explicitly set the bar's `grid-row-start` to `i + 1`: